open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 $ pnpm add -w -D @open-pioneer/build-package-cli
 ```

-It is designed to be invoked from the source directory of a pioneer package and reads its configuration from that package's `package.json` and `build.config.mjs` (see [Reference](../reference/Package.md#publishconfig)).
+It is designed to be invoked from the source directory of a Trails package and reads its configuration from that package's `package.json` and `build.config.mjs` (see [Reference](../reference/Package.md#publishconfig)).
 After successful execution, it will have assembled a compiled version of that package in the `dist` directory (in that package's source directory).

 `build-pioneer-package` also performs some validation to enforce best practices and to catch common errors.